loldot/loldot.github.io/_posts/2024-04-15-cleaning-out-the-bike-shed.md

 All code makes assumptions, being aware of the assumptions you make, and the certainty of those assumptions is helpful when you write code.
 The more uncertain assumptions should not be depended on.
 At the beginning of a software project, very little is certain.
-When you start out, you should focus on the boundaries, interfaces and api's.
+When you start out, you should focus on a few boundaries, interfaces and api's.
 Because they are depended on, interfaces and api's should try to encompass future needs.
 Interfaces and api's encode our assumptions about the future.
-We should aim to make them general and small.
+Since we expect our understaning of the problem to change, and our assumptions to be challenged, we should aim to make the boundaries between modules general and small, but the modules themselves should be large, so they can encapsulate as much knowledge and as many assumptions as possible.
+The book "A philosophy of software design" calls this deep modules.
 For example, maybe the only public method of our module should be:

 ```csharp
 public class AssignmentEvaluation